Study: 86% Willing to Pay More for Services with Positive Online Reviews

 - Check each site and update any missing information about your business.
 Ex: business hours, link to your website, link to your Yelp, services descriptions, etc.

-Shameless self promotion: BookedIN’s online scheduling page is optimized for search, so setting up an account will help you appear in local search results.
+Shameless self promotion: BookedIN’s appointment scheduling page is optimized for search, so setting up an account will help you appear in local search results.

 Women put more value in online reviews than men.
 This is interesting if your business caters to one gender or the other.
 For example, if you run a nail salon or waxing salon, building an online review presence might be more important.
 But that’s not to say men aren’t reading reviews about your bikini waxing services.